 Self-publishing authors may want to hire someone to produce their ebooks since formatting can be difficult for those not tech savvy.
-Basically, formatting must be very simple—no spacing over or tabbing to create indents, use the styles function for paragraph formatting.
+Formatting must be very simple—no spacing over or tabbing to create indents, no page breaks, use the styles function for paragraph formatting.
 Illustrations should be centered and standalone—no text wrapping—and can be difficult to add properly.
-Nonfiction books with a lot of special formatting for tables, graphs, etc., are not good candidates for e-books, so hiring someone to create the file for those (versus running a Word doc through a processor) is a good idea.
-For any genre e-book, you may want to first try Amazon’s free Kindle Creator program to convert your manuscript.
+You may want to try Amazon’s free Kindle Creator program to convert your manuscript.
+Nonfiction books with a lot of special formatting for tables, graphs, etc., are not good candidates for ebooks, so hiring someone to create the file for those is a good idea.

 Ebook Publishing Companies

 Amazon Kindle Direct Publishing (KDP)

 Amazon’s Kindle is the most popular e-reader, and Amazon outsells all other companies offering ebooks.
 Kindle reads mobi e-files, while all other e-readers take epub, so Amazon is its own special beast when it comes to ebooks.
 Fortunately, when readers buy ebooks from Amazon, they are offered their choice of formats—for computer reading or for any e-reader device except Nook.
 Amazon provides each ebook with an Amazon-specific ASIN number, so no ISBN identifier is needed.

 Authors create an account on KDP and upload their front cover and text files (free).
 Approve an e-proof and the ebook then goes live on Amazon within days.
 Authors set their retail price and receive 70% of that price (minus a small KDP fee) if the ebook is between $2.99 and $9.99.
 If under $2.99 or over $9.99, the author receives 35% minus the KDP fee.
 Authors can choose international sales channels.
 An ebook cannot be free except under the KDP Select program option.